It’s always great when kids can get a fun sensory experience with paint, without actually touching the paint.

-If I plan an activity where my kids come into contact with paint I know I’m bargaining for about 30 minutes to an hour of clean-up around our house (of course, sometimes it’s fun to just embrace the mess like we did with our Paintman activity).
+If I plan an activity where my kids come into contact with paint, I know I’m bargaining for about 30 minutes to an hour of clean-up around our house (of course, sometimes it’s fun to just embrace the mess like we did with our Paintman activity).

 The other day we tried a low-mess painting project with really fun monster results.
 I have two little girls with very girly interests, but even they were delighted.

 Here’s what you do to make your own little rainbow creatures:

 2. Fold in half.

 3. Squish and rub (the best part!)

-4. Â Open paper. Â Add googly eyes (you don’t need glue if you stick them on when the paint is still wet) This is also a fun part because it’s kind of like seeing shapes in the clouds.
+4. Open paper.
+Add googly eyes (you don’t need glue if you stick them on when the paint is still wet) This is also a fun part because it’s kind of like seeing shapes in the clouds.
 Everyone has a different thought about where the head should be, whether it has a tail, etc.

-5. Use a black marker to add other details (horns, feet, whiskers, arms, etc)
+5. Use a black marker to add other details (horns, feet, whiskers, arms, etc).

 I didn’t think of it at the time, but adding little snips of yarn for hair could also liven them up.
-We cut ours Â out so that the girls could play with them like paper dolls.
+We cut ours so that the girls could play with them like paper dolls!